Contents

 - Drone service providers

-Single-family home with DJI Matrice 4E/T, Mavic 3E/T/M, or similar
+Single-family house with DJI Matrice 4E/T, Mavic 3E/T/M or similar

-Multi-family homes, commercial or industrial buildings with DJI Matrice 4E/T, Mavic 3E/T/M or similar
+Multi-family house, commercial or industrial building with DJI Matrice 4E/T, Mavic 3E/T/M or similar

 Other drones without POI mode (manual circular flight)